 This is an area of the country which just grabs my attention.
-Previously I had heard of it, but was not intrigued enough to check it out to any degree.
-Recently I perused an article about it which motivated me to find out more about what living in Bend, Oregon is like.
+Previously I had heard of it but was not intrigued enough to check it out to any degree.
+I recently perused an article about it which motivated me to learn more about what living in Bend Oregon is like.

 - It started as a logging town in the early 20th century